iobis/speciesgrids/README.md

   select(AphiaID, scientificname, phylum, class, order, family, genus, scientificName = scientificname)
 ```

+### Speedy

+This data product is used in the [speedy](https://github.com/iobis/speedy) package which combines species distribution data with WoRMS distributions, thermal envelopes, and kernel densities.

 ### Notebooks

 Other data usage examples are available as [notebooks](notebooks).